Peking Chinese Baby Back Ribs

 - Firm flesh fish filets about 1/2″ to 3/4″ thick (redfish, mahi mahi, grouper, catfish, tilapia)

-- Dizzy Pig Bayou-ish™
+- Dizzy Pig Bayou-ish™ blackening seasoning

-- Melted butter
+- Melted butter or ghee

 - Heat pan on well ventilated stove, hot grill, turkey fryer, or over the coals of a hot campfire.
 A cast iron pan is best.
 Everyone should own at least one.
 If cast iron is not available, a heavy bottomed pan made for high heat can be used.

-- If necessary, cut filets into manageable pieces so they can be easily flipped with a spatula.
+- If necessary, cut filets into manageable pieces so they can easily be flipped with a spatula.

 - Dredge fish through melted butter, or brush onto fish.